reoono/jupyterlab-sql-plugin/README.md

 A port of jupyterlab-sql to work with JupyterLab 3.x.

-I am currently developing this wonderful extension to work in a more recent environment!
+I am currently developing this wonderful extension to work in a more recent environment.